mhmd-android/dual-avr-millis/README.md

 # dual-avr-millis
-dual-timer millisecond library for microcontrollers, tested for ATmega328P.
-Utilizes Timer1 and Timer2 for timekeeping in AVR projects.
-# Dual Timer Millis Library for ATmega328P

-This library provides a precise dual-timer system for millisecond counting on tested ATmega328P microcontrollers.
+This library provides a dual-timer system for millisecond counting on tested ATmega328P microcontrollers.
 It utilizes both Timer1 and Timer2 to offer two independent millisecond counters.

 ## Files